THCV or Tetrahydrocannabivarin is also a phytocannabinoid often referred to as the cousin of THC. They share similar molecular structures.

 - Both compounds are derivative of the Cannabis plant and are phytocannabinoids.

 - Both interact and target both CB1 and CB2 receptors.
-CB1 receptor pharmacological experiments on THCV conducted on mice reveal that synthetic THCV resembles properties of THC.
+When it comes to CB1 receptors, pharmacological experiments on THCV conducted on mice reveal that synthetic THCV resembles properties of THC.
 And it is a partial agonist of the CB2 receptor.
 But these results are inconclusive.
-Moreover, the results of some experiments are either in animal models or Cellular level models.
+Moreover, the results of some experiments are either in animal models or cellular level models.

 Secondly, coming to the differences,

-- The acidic precursor of THC is THCA, which gets derived from CBGA.
+- The acidic precursor of THC is THCA.
 The decarboxylation ( in the form of heat, light, or aging) of THCA results in THC.
-On the other hand, THCV begins as CBGVA (Cannabigerovarinic acid) then THCVA (Tetrahydrocannabivarinic acid).
-Once,decarbed becomes thcv.
+On the other hand, THCV begins as CBGVA (Cannabigerovarinic acid) then synthesizes to THCVA (Tetrahydrocannabivarinic acid), finally decarboxylases to become THCV.

 - THCV is mostly found in small quantities in the cannabis plant, while THC is found in large volumes ( in different parts of the plant and abundantly in its trichomes)